Botanical name: Carduus nutans

 Phenoxy herbicides are typically used to control nodding thistle selectively in pasture.
 If they are sprayed young enough, MCPB can be used to control the seedlings without any damage to pasture.
 Once rosettes get older, MCPA or 2,4-D will be needed, and these can cause suppression of clover growth following spraying.
 In some parts of the country, our research has found there are phenoxy-resistant biotypes of nodding thistle have developed, meaning that MCPB, MCPA and 2,4-D all are ineffective on these thistles.
 As part of our current research at Massey University, we are interested in locating populations of nodding thistle with herbicide resistance, so please do contact us if you have resistant populations as we would like to obtain seed samples from these plants.
 If resistant plants are present, a small amount of clopyralid (eg Versatill) will need to be mixed with MCPA or 2,4-D, but this will cause much more damage to clover and so should only be added if resistance is definitely present.
 Another option is to wait till seed-head elongation ("bolting") occurs and to use a weed wiper to apply clopyralid or glyphosate before the first seeds are formed.
 If there are only a few plants present, they can be killed by "grubbing", using a hoe to chop the thistle 2-3 cm beneath ground level so that all dormant buds are removed from the crown.
 If they are cut at ground level, enough of the crown will remain to allow regrowth to occur.
 Thistle germination in autumn should be minimised by trying to keep the pasture competitive at this time, not over-grazing in summer and introducing drought-tolerant pasture species such as cocksfoot and phalaris.
-Three biological control agents have been released in New Zealand to attack this species, but at present they are having only limited success in controlling the weed.
+Several biological control agents have been released in New Zealand to attack this species, though generally they have not had a major impact on this weed.
 Goats will eat the weed once it is growing taller than surrounding vegetation.
 AgPest have more on the biology and control of nodding thistle.

 Page authorised by Web Content Manager